 - Completion of the online application

-- Personal essay outlining relevant background/experience and why you wish to attend ACPHS
+- Personal essay outlining relevant background/experience and why you wish to attend graduate school (to be submitted on the application)

-- Official GRE scores (please note the college code is 2013)
+- Official GRE scores sent directly to ACPHS (please note the college code is 2013)

 - Current ACPHS students with a gpa of 3.0 or higher applying for direct entry into the graduate school are exempt from taking the GRE.